 “I’m updating the organization’s compensation plan and need reliable market data.
 Will I need to purchase a survey or find information on the Internet to get quality compensation data?”
 No!
 To get reputable compensation data does not mean you need to purchase an expensive survey or join an online web service.
 As an Employers Council member, you have access to the most reliable source of compensation survey data in the Arizona, Colorado, Utah, and Wyoming markets.
 Employers Council has been collecting survey data since 1947!

 HR professionals have access to many more sources of compensation data today than ever before.
-Today you can find compensation information through surveys produced by associations or work-related websites such as Glassdoor, Indeed, LinkedIn, PayScale.com, etc. However, it is essential to know the source of the compensation data before using them in your compensation plan.
+Today you can find compensation information through surveys produced by associations or work-related websites such as Glassdoor, Indeed, LinkedIn, PayScale.com, etc. However, it is essential to know the source of the compensation data before using it in your compensation plan.

 Following are some critical factors an employer should consider when evaluating the quality and reliability of compensation data from surveys and websites.